sirrodgepodge/simple-file-input/README.md

 const app = Express();
 app.use(bodyParser.json())); // parses JSON objects sent in request bodies

-// catch post requests to '/sign' here and respond with s3 signature app.post('/sign', (req, res, next) => signS3(req.body) // helper function handles creation of S3 signature for you
+// receive the post request to '/sign' that will come from our client-side component here and respond with s3 signature app.post('/sign', (req, res, next) => signS3(req.body) // helper function handles creation of S3 signature for you
     .then(data => res.json(data))